-The piston in this Hypo-Hatchet® is to be used with only one "O" ring on the top of the piston - the end with the ball and cross pin visible.
-(See Figure 2 Page 3)
+The piston in this Hypo-Hatchet[®] is to be used with only one "O" ring on the top of the piston - the end with the ball and cross pin visible.

-For Use with Amine Herbicides Only.
-This neoprene piston "O" Ring is a precision part.
+For use with Amine herbicides only.
+The neoprene piston "O" Ring is a precision part.
 It will swell and bind the piston if Ester herbicide products are used.
-Apart from causing poor Hypo-Hatchet performance, Esters are not registered for this use.
+Aside from causing poor performance, Esters are not registered for this use.